MichaelABryant/covid-19-july-31-2021/README.md

 ## COVID19_Queries.sql

-This file contains the 27 queries I performed in SQL Server on the dataset.
+This file contains the 27 queries I performed in Microsoft SQL Server on the dataset.
 Seven views were created to aid in creating the data tables used in Tableau.

 ## Results and Application